-Creating Blogs That Convert: 7 Practical Ways To Transform Readers Into Real Life Customers
+Creating Blogs That Convert: 7 Ways To Transform Readers to Customers

 We all know the importance of content.
 That’s why I’m writing this blog and why you’re spending your precious time reading it!
 But there’s no point in allocating resources and money to creating content that won’t convert blog readers.
 If you want to squeeze value out of that blog traffic, keep these 7 tips in mind.

 Search Engine Optimization should be the first thing on your checklist when you start writing a blog.
 If you want people to find your blog while surfing the web, you need to take SEO into consideration.
 It differentiates you from your competitors

 Before you start writing your blog, you should select a highly effective keyword phrase.
 If you’re wondering how to do that, take a look at this guide.
 Your selected keyword phrase should be in the title, used as many times as possible throughout the blog, and preferably in one of the headers.

 Today, the average human’s attention span is in decline.
 Average attention spans have fallen from 12 seconds in 2000, (around the time smartphones came out) to 8 seconds today.

 What does that mean for your friendly neighborhood blogger?